PBorocz/manage/README.md

 ### v0.1.2 - 2023-02-18

-- ADDED: Command-line argument to display package\' version and quit.
+- ADDED: Command-line argument to display package' version and quit.

 ### v0.1.1 - 2023-02-16

 ### v0.1.0 - 2023-02-16

 - ADDED: Support for step-specific command-line overrides.
-For example, when \"bumping\" the version number of a package, while the recipe\'s step may default to **patch**, we can now specify **minor** (or any of the Poetry version labels) on the command-line instead, e.g. `--poetry-version`.
+For example, when "bumping" the version number of a package, while the recipe's step may default to **patch**, we can now specify **minor** (or any of the Poetry version labels) on the command-line instead, e.g. `--poetry-version`.
-- ADDED: Ability to override \"confirm\" recipe step attribute with command-line flag: `--no-confirm` or `--confirm`.
+- ADDED: Ability to override "confirm" recipe step attribute with command-line flag: `--no-confirm` or `--confirm`.

 ### v0.0.14 - 2023-02-06

-- ADDED: Ability for `update_readme` to take an argument specifying what format the project\'s README file is in, ie. \'md\' for markdown (default) or \'org\'.
+- ADDED: Ability for `update_readme` to take an argument specifying what format the project's README file is in, ie. 'md' for markdown (default) or 'org'.
 Optional argument is `readme_format`.

 ### v0.0.13 - 2023-02-02

-- ADDED: Ability to pass general \"arguments\" into steps that might require `manage.yaml` time configuration.
+- ADDED: Ability to pass general "arguments" into steps that might require `manage.yaml` time configuration.
 Example is a step to convert from org to markdown, arguments are used to pass the specific input & output paths.
-- CHANGED: Added ability for built-in \"show\" target to render nested recipes.
+- CHANGED: Added ability for built-in "show" target to render nested recipes.

 ### v0.0.12 - 2023-02-02

 - ADDED: A step method that uses pandoc converter, for example to go from README.org to README.md.
-- ADDED: The first draft of a better \"show\" target to document the current `manage.yaml` file.
+- ADDED: The first draft of a better "show" target to document the current `manage.yaml` file.
-- CHANGED Corrected data model: instead of `method` or `step` for a recipe, it\'s now `method` or *recipe*.
+- CHANGED Corrected data model: instead of `method` or `step` for a recipe, it's now `method` or *recipe*.
 - CHANGED: Moved back to dynamically importing available step methods from manage.steps module.

 ### v0.0.11 - 2023-01-29

-- ADDED: A \'quiet-mode\' step configuration option to remove all extraneous non-failure associated terminal output.
+- ADDED: A 'quiet-mode' step configuration option to remove all extraneous non-failure associated terminal output.
 - ADDED: A command-line parameter to point to a specific manage recipe file (instead of default manage.toml)
 - CHANGED: Back to YAML instead of TOML for recipe files (TOML nice for serialisation but too verbose for our use case).
-- CHANGED: Default value for \'confirm\' step option to True (as most of my steps are using True).
+- CHANGED: Default value for 'confirm' step option to True (as most of my steps are using True).
 - CHANGED: To pydantic for stronger typing of Recipes and their associated steps.
 - CHANGED: Sample recipe toml files to match pydantic-based data models (in particular, recipes are a dict!).

 ### v0.0.10 - 2023-01-26

-- ADDED: A \"check\" recipe/option to simply run the setup & validation steps only.
+- ADDED: A "check" recipe/option to simply run the setup & validation steps only.
 - ADDED: A validation that the version in `pyproject.toml` is consistent with the last release in the Release History of `README.org`.
 - CHANGED: Terminology from `target` to `recipe` and manage.toml to consisting of *recipes*.
-- CHANGED: Steps to make them more \"granular\" and loaded from `steps` module.
+- CHANGED: Steps to make them more "granular" and loaded from `steps` module.
 - CHANGED: Over to TOML (tomli) instead of YAML for recipe files.

 ### v0.0.9 - 2023-01-25

-- CHANGED: To catch exception when manage.yaml can\'t be opened.
+- CHANGED: To catch exception when manage.yaml can't be opened.

 ### v0.0.8 - 2023-01-25